-The lunch menus are available to parents on our web site at www.christian.kyschools.us.
+Menus are available to parents on our web site at www.christian.kyschools.us.
+Menus contain nutritional data.
 Food and beverage items that are sold as extras on the cafeteria lines meet the minimum nutritional standards required by the Kentucky Board of Education.
 These standards are designed to limit access to items with little or no nutrient density.
 No sales from machines take place until 30 minutes after the last lunch period ends.